We The #1 Most Common Question About Moss Walls

 Although beautiful, the humidity or moisture necessary for moss to live and grow in is difficult to recreate indoors.

-This brings us to what we feel is the best solution for the indoor world ….preserved moss.
+This brings us to what we feel is the best solution for the indoor world… preserved moss.
 What is the difference between living moss and preserved moss?
 Scroll down to find out.

 Live Moss

-To create conditions comfortable for humans and to prevent mold, we generally keep the humidity indoors down below what moss needs to survive.
+To create conditions comfortable for humans and to prevent mold, we generally keep the humidity indoors down below what live moss needs to survive.

-This brings us to the next best solutions….
+This brings us to the next best solutions…

 However, there is a better and easier way: preserved moss.
 What’s so great about preserved moss?
+Indoor preserved moss:

-- Looks and feels like it’s living
+- Looks and feels like it’s living moss

 - Never needs to be watered